 Google can only build the best products for users if its base of employees is truly diverse and management listens to their feedback.
 Failure to do so creates collateral damage among users when product launches trigger issues that could have been caught earlier in development — as occurred with the Google+ rollout.
 Users are not guinea pigs, and missteps with regard to privacy and human rights cannot be undone.
 With vulnerable employees feeling unsafe to exist at work, let alone raise concerns about products, we felt we had no other choice but to speak to the media for the first time last year and highlight Google management’s refusal to identify and discipline the employees behind the harassment.

 What kind of innovation can come out of such environments?

 Well, have you tried to upload a video from your PC to Instagram?
 Or to combine an audio clip, an image, and text together in one post?
 Or reach a lot of people without sponsoring or “boosting” content?
-A simple newsletter could facilitate these actions, which illustrates why “social” media don’t care about complexity or possibilities—they about your daily, addiction-driven “stories” and “watch time.”
+A simple newsletter could facilitate these actions, which illustrates why “social” media companies aren’t really about innovation, but about users’ daily, addiction-driven “stories” and “watch time.”
 These limitations outline how such companies restrict our modes of expression, while instilling in us the false needs to gather likes, followers, subscribers, and so on.

 As the myth of the benevolent social media company wears out, people are bound to embrace organizations that don’t treat their users like products.
 Such platforms would allow us to communicate without begging digital influences to re-tweet us, paying money to reach more people, or supporting unhealthy, unethical platforms that treat their employees and users like garbage.